watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 1. Create and start the API application container with the following command.
 The command does the following:

-   - Names the container "api" for later reference with Docker commands.
+   - Names the container `api` for later reference with Docker commands.

-   - Instructs the Docker engine to use the "fabmedical" network.
+   - Instructs the Docker engine to use the `fabmedical` network.

-   - Instructs the Docker engine to use port 3001 and map that to the internal container port 3001.
+   - Instructs the Docker engine to use port `3001` and map that to the internal container port `3001`.

-   - Creates a container from the specified image, by its tag, such as content-api.
+   - Creates a container from the specified image, by its tag, such as `content-api`.

    ```bash
    docker container run --name api --net fabmedical -p 3001:3001 content-api